shi-ms/Learn-git/README.md

 * Configue the user information by following commands
    $ git config --global user.name "Your Name"
    $ git config --global user.email "email@example.com"

+* Create the first git repo
+1. $ mkdir "create a new local name here"
+2. $ cd "the dir you create"
+3. $ git init

+* Add the first file to your git repo